DawidWesierski4/parseMail/README.md

 which contains Name, Surname and Domain parts separated into the 3 strings \
 stored in the HEAP.
 Program allows the user to not specify the surname should\
 that be the case (alias@domain.com f.e.) the surname pointer will have NULL\
 value after successful parseMail function execution.
-The main purpose is \
+The "main.c" purpose is \
-to test the parseMail funcion (it contains both automatic and unit tests)
+to test the parseMail function (it contains both automatic and unit tests)

 ## Input
 (const char *mail) (void *out) \